trunk-io/docs/check/configuration/custom-linters/reference.md

 `hold_the_line_mode`: which algorithm to use for hold the line

 ## Linter Definition

+The linter definition is under `lint.definitions` **(or `lint.linters`?)**.
+The following properties define the settings of a *particular linter*, not for all linters.
+For global linter settings, see [Lint Config](reference.md#lint-config)

 `name` is the name of the linter.
 This property will be used to refer to the linter in other parts of the config, for example, in the list of enabled linters.

 `type` is the type of output the linter produces.